slimphp/Slim-Website/docs/start/upgrade.md

 // ...
 $response = (new Response())->getBody()->write("Hello world!")

-// Or Slim specific: Not PSR-7 compliant
+// Or Slim specific: Not PSR-7 compliant.
 $response = (new Response())->write("Hello world!");
 // ...
 {% endhighlight %}